jackyzha0/quartz/README.md

 ## Content License

-All files within the 'content' subdirectory is owned by `jahinzee` (Jahin Z.), and is licensed under the CC BY-SA 4.0 license.
+All files within the `content` subdirectory, and the file `quartz/static/icon.jpg`, are owned by `jahinzee` (Jahin Z.), and is licensed under the CC BY-SA 4.0 license.
 All other files are under the original upstream license.